Merk87/ubersaturdayproject/README.md

 Puting the breeding stone experience into a new level.

 Autors:
-	- Edyta Pilczuk
+	- Edyta Ilczuk
-	- Piotr Pilczuk
+	- Piotr Ilczuk
 	- Viktor Moreno

 Developed using Symfony2.